psmsmets/bitcare-photos/README.md

   });
 }

-// Function to process images asynchronously async function processImagesAsync() {
+// Function to process images asynchronously with an optional prefix async function processImagesAsync(prefix = '') {
   var images = document.querySelectorAll('img[src^="/photos/"]');

   for (var img of images) {